-- 2.2.7 In each case, for cargo tanks loaded with products, for which a type 1G or 2G/2PG ship is required, the restriction applies to the protective zones within the longitudinal extent of the hold spaces for those tanks. - 2.2.8 The flammable liquids and products described in 4.2.6 may be carried within these protective zones when the quantity of products retained in the cargo tanks, for which a type 1G or 2G/2PG ship is required, is solely used for cooling, circulation or fuelling purposes. - 2.2.9 Where a ship is fitted with a regasification unit for cargo export to shore and provided the requirements of 3.22, Part VI "Systems and Piping" are met, the symbol RGU (Regasification unit) shall be added to the ship's class notation.
-In addition, the requirements of 2.2.5.5, Part VII "Electrical Equipment" and Part V "Fire Protection" shall be met. - 2.2.10 Where a ship is fitted with a gas combustion unit complying with 4.3, Part VI "Systems and Piping", the symbol GCU (Gas combustion unit) shall be added to the ship's class notation.
+- 2.2.7 In each case, for cargo tanks loaded with products, for which a type 1G or 2G/2PG ship is required, the restriction applies to the protective zones within the longitudinal extent of the hold spaces for those tanks. - 2.2.8 The flammable liquids and products described in 4.2.6 may be carried within these protective zones when the quantity of products retained in the cargo tanks, for which a type 1G or 2G/2PG ship is required, is solely used for cooling, circulation or fuelling purposes. - 2.2.9 Where a ship is fitted with a regasification unit for cargo export to shore and provided the requirements of 3.22, Part VI "Systems and Piping" are met, the distinguishing mark RGU (Regasification unit) shall be added to the ship's class notation.
+In addition, the requirements of 2.2.5.5, Part VII "Electrical Equipment" and Part V "Fire Protection" shall be met. - 2.2.10 Where a ship is fitted with a reliquefaction unit for cargo vapours complying with 4.2, Part VI "Systems and Piping", the distinguishing mark RLU (Reliquefaction unit) shall be added to the ship's class notation.
+The documentation specified in 4.4 shall be submitted to confirm the fulfillment of the requirements applying to ships with the distinguishing mark RLU. - 2.2.11 Where a ship is fitted with a gas combustion unit complying with 4.3, Part VI "Systems and Piping", the distinguishing mark GCU (Gas combustion unit) shall be added to the ship's class notation.